 Course Overview

-Study the Masters of Applied Science full time, or part-time, and take hold of a meaningful career.
+Study the Master of Applied Science (Biodiversity Management) full time, or part-time, and take hold of a meaningful career.

 With a focus on looking after our whenua, this course will equip you with specialised knowledge to become a leader in your field.